Rome

 The elegant Spanish Staircase consists of 137 steps over twelve different flights and at busy times they are covered by the bottoms of hundreds of tourists.

-A climb to the top is rewarded with the sight of a beautiful French church located on a hill overlooking the small piazza della Trinità dei Monti.
+A climb to the top is rewarded with the sight of a beautiful French church located on a hill overlooking the small piazza della Trinit� dei Monti.
 From this square, you have an nice view over Rome.

-The steps lead down to Piazza di Spagna which is one of the most popular meeting places in the city and a stone's throw from one of Rome's most fashionable shopping areas
+The steps lead down to Piazza di Spagna which is one of the most popular meeting places in the city and a stone's throw from one of Rome's most fashionable shopping areas with exclusive shops selling genuine Prada, Gucci. etc .

 Fontana di Trevi

 According to legend, throwing a coin into the water is guarantee of a return to Rome.
 At times, when there are no police about it also causes a stampede of beggars who frequent this beautiful square and blatantly go fishing for the cash.
 Otherwise the money is collected and distributed to charities.
+Be sure to throw your coin over your shoulder as far into the fountain as possible - with your back to it to make a wish.

 The calm tranquility of the running water can't always be heard above the hustle and bustle of the crowds during the day.
-The atmoshere is more relaxing (and romantic) in the evening when the fountain is less busy and beautifully illuminated.
+The atmosphere is more relaxing (and romantic) in the evening when the fountain is less busy and beautifully illuminated.

 The water's no longer safe to drink.
+There are several restaurants, shops and ice cream parlors nearby.

 Back to top